Academics and Advising

 - from a first generation family (neither parent/guardian has earned a baccalaureate degree) OR

 - have a documented disability which impacts learning.

 SSS Merit Scholarships (between $890-$1,000) will be awarded spring semester to each active program participant with freshman or sophomore standing, who is a PELL Grant recipient with financial need, and who makes satisfactory academic progress fall semester.
 Students are accepted into the program on a first-come, first-served basis and are encouraged to contact the office as early in the semester as possible.

-Tutoring and College Success (TCS) supports all undergraduate students in their educational goals through Drop-In Tutoring (tutoring for most subjects with no appointment), Supplemental Instruction (study sessions for difficult courses), and Academic Coaching (success consultations, workshops and presentations, and for-credit success strategies course).
+Tutoring and College Success (TCS) supports all undergraduate students in their educational goals through Drop-In Tutoring (tutoring for most subjects with no appointment), Supplemental Instruction (SI-PASS, Peer Assisted Study Sessions for difficult courses), and Academic Coaching (success consultations, workshops and presentations, and for-credit success strategies course).

-Located on the third floor of the Idaho Commons, the English department’s Writing Center offers peer tutoring assistance to all UI students.
-Writing Center tutors assist students with analyzing writing strengths and weaknesses; developing ideas; and improving focus, organization, grammar, and punctuation.
-The Writing Center offers weekday, evening, and weekend hours.
-Students may stop by, telephone, or visit the website for further information and a current schedule.
+Located on the third floor of the ISUB, the Writing Center offers peer tutoring assistance to all UI students.
+Writing Center tutors assist students with writing for any class or subject and at all stages of the writing process.
+The Writing Center is open Monday through Friday through face-to-face or online tutoring sessions during the fall and spring semesters.
+Students can check availability and schedule appointments through the website.
+Students can also telephone, email, or visit the website for further information.